jm1021/church-of-jesus-christ/_posts/2023-11-26-giving-to-the-lord.md

 ---
-toc: true
-comments: true
 layout: post
+title: Giving to the Lord
 description: Giving is a manifestation of our love for God and His children.
-title: Giving to the Lord
 categories: [new-testament]
 image: /images/refugee_project_hungry_fed.webp
 ---